oslocyclotronlab/oslo-method-software/README.md

 	make all
 	make install

+NOTE: if you are a Mac user with Mac OSX High Sierra (version 10.13) or later, you might need to do

+	export PATH=/usr/bin:$PATH

+before running the above commands.

 All executables are now installed in /path-to-software/oslo-method-software/prog/bin, but they should also be in your $PATH so you can run them from anywhere by typing e.g.

 	mama